Milverton Four Wheel Drives

 The Milverton Four Wheel Drives are a senior hockey team based in Milverton, Ontario, Canada.
-They play in the Western Ontario Athletic Association Senior Hockey League.
+They play in the Ontario Elite Hockey League of the Ontario Hockey Association and Hockey Canada.

 History

 From 1974 until 1976, the Four Wheel Drives left the WOAA and played in the Ontario Hockey Association's Intermediate C Hockey League.
 They returned soon after.

 Championships

 The Four Wheel Drives were a highly successful team in the 1970s, as they won the WOAA Grand Championship three years in a row, from 1971 to 1973.
 In recent years, Milverton has captured the "AA" championship three times, in 1999, 2000 and 2002.
 The Four Wheel Drives also captured the "B" championship in 2009.

-2006-07 Four Wheel Drives season
+2006–07 Four Wheel Drives season

 Milverton finished the season with a 12-10-2 record, which was good for a fifth-place finish in the South Division, as the Drives failed to qualify for the Senior "AA" playoffs.
 In their last game of the season, they faced the Hensall Sherwoods, they were tied with in the standings, with the winner qualifying for the "AA" playoffs, and the loser to play in the "A" playoffs, and Milverton came up short, losing 5–4 to the Sherwoods.

 The Four Wheel Drives opened the playoffs with a quarter-final series against the Drayton Icemen and were heavily favoured to sweep the series.
 Drayton stunned Milverton with a 3-2 OT victory in the first game before Milverton rebounded with two blowout victories.
 Drayton would then come back and win the fourth game to even up the series at two games.
 Milverton returned to win game five easily, and then would put away the Icemen in a game six overtime to win the series.

 Milverton then faced the Ripley Wolves in the semi-finals.
 After dropping the first game in overtime, the Drives would win three in a row to take a 3–1 series lead, putting Ripley on the brink of elimination.
 The Wolves responded with a couple of two goal victories, forcing a seventh game to be played in Ripley.
 Ripley would complete the comeback with a 4–2 win in game seven, eliminating the Four Wheel Drives from the playoffs.